-If you hold stripped units and do not separately hold senior notes, you will receive only the quarterly contract adjustment payments payable by Lazard at the annual rate of % of the \$25 stated amount.
+If you hold stripped units and do not separately hold senior notes, you will receive only the quarterly contract adjustment payments payable by Lazard Ltd at the annual rate of % of the \$25 stated amount.

-The contract adjustment payments on normal and stripped units are subject to Lazard's deferral right as described below.
+The contract adjustment payments on normal and stripped units are subject to Lazard Ltd's deferral right as described below.
 Lazard Group Finance is not entitled to defer interest payments on any senior notes, whether held as part of, or separately from, the units.

 If you hold senior notes separately from the units and do not separately hold stripped units, you will receive only the interest payable on the senior notes.
 The senior notes, whether held separately from or as part of the normal units, will pay interest at the initial annual rate of % until the settlement date of a successful remarketing, as described below.
 If the senior notes are successfully remarketed, the rate of interest payable from the settlement date of the successful remarketing until their maturity will be the reset rate, which will be a rate established by the remarketing agent that meets the requirements described in this prospectus.
-If the remarketing agent cannot establish a reset rate on a remarketing date, the remarketing agent will not reset the interest rate on the senior notes and the interest rate will continue to be the initial annual rate of %.
+If the remarketing agent cannot establish a reset rate on a remarketing date, the remarketing agent will not reset the interest rate on the senior notes and the interest rate will continue to be the initial annual interest rate of %.

-Lazard Ltd is a holding company with no operations of its own, and Lazard Group Finance is a single purpose finance company that will own no material assets other than notes issued by Lazard Group, the terms of which are described below.
+Lazard Ltd and Lazard Group Finance are holding companies with no operations of their own.
+Lazard Group Finance will own no material assets other than its controlling voting interests in Lazard Group and the notes issued by Lazard Group, the terms of which are described below.
 The Lazard Group notes will be pledged to secure the obligations of Lazard Group Finance under the senior notes.
 The ability of Lazard Group Finance to pay its obligations under the senior notes depends on its ability to obtain interest and principal payments on the Lazard Group notes.
 The ability of Lazard Ltd to pay its obligations with respect to the purchase contracts depends on its ability to obtain cash dividends or other cash payments or obtain loans from its subsidiaries, which are separate and distinct legal entities that will have no obligations to pay any dividends or to lend or advance funds to Lazard Ltd and which may be restricted from doing so by other financing arrangements, charter provisions or regulatory requirements.